neagle/nateeagle.com-v2/src/templates/_posts/2013-03-08-blog-redesign.md

 ---
 layout: post
-title: "Blog Redesign"
+title: 'Blog Redesign'
+summary:
-summary: I redesigned the blog because why blog about things when you could just endlessly fiddle with code?
+  I redesigned the blog because why blog about things when you could just endlessly fiddle with code?
+draft: true
 ---

 I've been working on this off and on, and I finally decided just to launch it since a) it will never be perfect, and b) I will not be getting significantly more free time any time in the near future.

 h2.
 We're responsive!